Why Ladder Safety is Important for Electrical Work

 There is almost unarguably one primary reason ladder safety is vital in electrical work.
 The reason is none other than the prevention of unfortunate occurrences and by implication, the preservation of human life.
 These “unfortunate occurrences” could be anything from being electrocuted to getting injured and even dying.
 That is why it is imperative to ensure that you use non-conductive ladders when working with electricity.
 You can trust us when we tell you that they are your best bet.

 The reason behind the statement we made above is simple.
 You could be an electrician or an engineer or even just a homeowner.
 Regardless of your reason for getting involved with electricity, take this scenario as an example.
-It should help you understand the need for ladder safety in electrical work better.
+It should help you understand the need for ladder safety or working at heights safety in electrical work better.
 You need to make minor/major repairs to a faulty line in a particular location.
 Unfortunately, that electrical line is a few feet above your head.
 As such, it is quite tricky reaching it without the aid of a ladder.
 You then decide to get the portable ladder you use in carrying out duties, such as the one you have in this scenario.

 As soon as the ladder is set up, you get right to work.
 You are disconnecting, reconnecting, screwing in, and plugging.
 While you are busy doing all of these, one of the electrical lines that were left uninsulated accidentally comes in contact with your ladder.
 At this point, there are two possibilities, but they are dependent on two entirely different things.
 If you happen to have chosen a non-conductive ladder in this scenario, you would be safe.
 Of, course it largely depends on the product range.
 Some non-conductive ladders are known to be able to resist as much as thirty thousand volts of electricity.
 As such, you are largely covered if the exposed line comes in contact with your ladder.